About this guide

 • Support your organisation’s pride network and ensure it includes trans, gender-diverse and non-binary people.

-• Take part in Rainbow Tick, the Australian Workplace Equality Index or the Rainbow Ready Roadmap to assess how LGBTIQ+ inclusive your organisation is and how you can improve it.
+• Take part in Rainbow Tick, the Australian Workplace Equality Index or the Rainbow Ready Roadmap to assess how LGBTIQA+ inclusive your organisation is and how you can improve it.

-• Make LGBTIQ+ awareness training that includes trans, gender-diverse and non-binary perspectives part of inductions for new starters.
+• Make LGBTIQA+ awareness training that includes trans, gender-diverse and non-binary perspectives part of inductions for new starters.

 • Include statements supporting people of diverse backgrounds (including trans, gender-diverse and non-binary people) in position descriptions.